diyjac/Udacity-SDC-Radar-Driver-Micro-Challenge/README.md

 ## Additional Information for the ai-world-car-team-c2 team
 Read the full challenge in the link to Challenge Google Docs below.
 Anyone is welcome to fork and branch.
 Please PM diyjac in the nd013.slack.com ai-world-car-team-c2 to submit pull requests.

+### Do not use PylySync.
+Need to communicate directly with the Kvaser Leaf Light v2.0 USB interface.

 ## Documents:
   1. Challenge Google Docs:
    * https://docs.google.com/document/d/1a2NMVwxTx6m2rpDW3x3E5-KDsuuLbEmlSGozro_bKdA/edit